varnar/varnar/README.md

 - 👋 Hi, I’m @varnar
 - 👀 I’m interested in ...
 Books, Chess, Movies
 - 🌱 I’m currently learning ...
-Python, Terraforms, Chef
+Python, Terraforms, Nomad, k8s, GitLab CI/CD
 - 💞️ I’m looking to collaborate on ...
+Python, Terraforms, GitLab CI/CD
-- 📫 How to reach me ...
+- 📫 How to reach me ... vardan at vardan dot me

 <!---
 varnar/varnar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.